thehomedk/statamic-elasticsearch/README.md

     {{ /search:results }}

 ### Livewire componenent with pagination
-This Livewire component supports pagination using Elasticsearch for the pagination.
+The included Livewire component supports pagination using Elasticsearch for the pagination.
 This requires that the fields `status` and `site` are indexed so add them to the config:

     'public' => [
       ....